 GET /api/v1/users

-A subset of Users can be returned that match a supported filter expression or search criteria.
+A subset of users can be returned that match a supported filter expression or search criteria.
+Different results are returned depending on specified queries in the request.

 Servers